gcanti/tcomb-form/GUIDE.md

 ### Submitting the form

 The output of the `Form` component is a `fieldset` tag containing your fields.
-You can submit the form wrapping the output with a `form` tag:
+You can submit the form by wrapping the output with a `form` tag:

 ```js
 var App = React.createClass({